 Based on the Rapide AMR concept shown at the Geneva Motor Show earlier this year, the RapidE promises to deliver “four-door sports car looks and dynamics” of the Rapide S, but with an all-electric powertrain replacing its 6.0-liter V-12 engine.

-“RapidE represents a sustainable future in which Aston Martin’s values of seductive style and supreme performance don’t merely co-exist alongside a new zero-emission powertrain, but are enhanced by it,” said Palmer in a statement issued by Aston Martin.
+“RapidE represents a sustainable future in which Aston Martin’s values of seductive style and supreme performance.
+They don’t merely co-exist alongside a new zero-emission powertrain.
+Moreover, they are enhanced by it,” said Palmer in a statement issued by Aston Martin.

 Aston Martin Going for “Ludicrous Speed”

 There are two realities driving the move toward electrification, whether hybrid or full EV.
 One is the need to meet global fuel economy regulations.
 The other is customer expectation, and this has taken strong root within the luxury car realm.

 Palmer, however, assured Aston Martin faithful that high-performance gas engines would be sticking around for a while.

 “The internal combustion engine has been at the heart of Aston Martin for more than a century, and will continue to be for years to come,” said Palmer in the statement.
 “RapidE will showcase Aston Martin’s vision, desire and capability to successfully embrace radical change, delivering a new breed of car that stays true to our ethos and delights our customers.”

 The move to electrification is not a reactionary decision by Aston Martin.
 The upcoming RapidE spearheads development of the brand’s low- and zero-emission vehicle strategy as laid out by Palmer in the company’s “Second Century Plan.”